• Skip to primary navigation

 The strawberries have done their job.
 They're gross and pale and flavorless at that point; there's nothing more they can give you.

-• When you strain the strawberries out of the water DO NOT PRESS THEM THROUGH THE STRAINER.
+• When you strain the strawberries and lemon peel out of the water DO NOT PRESS THEM THROUGH THE STRAINER.
 Just let the water strain out on its own.
 You can lift and stir the strawberries in the strainer to get more liquid out, but you do not want to press them through into the water.
 If you strain the fruit pulp through your syrup will ferment and you don't want that.
+I made this mistake once and the pressure of gas building up in the bottle sprayed syrup all over my kitchen when I opened it.

 • Use a pot with PLENTY of room to spare.
 Sugar absorbs and retains heat really well so will keep cooking for a bit even once you turn off the heat.
 You want to give it room to get bubbly and rise up in the pot a bit.
 And you definitely don't want to splash any hot sugar on your skin.
 I recommend using a pot that has at least 3x the room needed for the syrup itself.